aws-samples/contact-center-genai-agent/README.md

-# Contact Center GenAI Assistant
+# Contact Center GenAI Agent

 **_An automated question answering solution for contact centers, optimized for both text and voice._**